argonne-lcf/user-guides/docs/aurora/data-science/python.md

 > [!IMPORTANT]
 > **Importing python modules at large scale**:
 > We have system installed frameworks module described in this page, which contains common AI/ML packages such as PyTorch and TensorFlow.
 If the users have custom package or virtual environment installed in your own home or project directory, it is **HIGHLY** recommended to use Copper package to help reducing I/O overhead in importing python package at large scale.
 We have seen that at a scale beyong 1000 nodes, importing python modules from home or lustre project directory might be significantly slow, or even crash the Lustre file system.
-Please refer to [Copper](../data-management/copper/copper.md) on how to use Copper for loading custom installed python packages for details.
+Please refer to [Copper](../data-management/copper/copper.md) on detailed instructions on loading custom installed python packages using Copper.

 ## AI/ML Framework Module